Grades

 Homework assignments are not normalized to mean grades but stand on their own.
 They are normalized only to the maximum number of points allotted for that assignment.
 For example, a grade of 8 where the maximum score is 10 is identical to a grade of 80 where the maximum score is 100.
 Programming assignments count more than written assignments.

 Exams constitute the dominant part of your course grade.
 However, missing projects, missing multiple assignments, or exceptionally poor performance on assignments will hurt your final grade.
-For example, if your grade is a low B (e.g., 2.8, 3.1), poor performance on assignments may bring it down to a C+.
+For example, if your grade is a low B (e.g., 2.8, 3.1), poor assignment performance may bring it down to a C+.
 Conversely, good performance on assignments may help boost your grade.
 For example, if your exam grade was around 2.35 (a low C+), good performance on assignments and quizzes may boost it to a 3.0 (B).

 Final grade calculation

-I expect you to complete all assigned homework assignments and projects.
+I expect you to take the quizzes and do any assigned homework assignments and projects.
 Grading on assignments and projects will be generous.
 For projects, you will get a lot of credit for getting something working rather than nothing at all or not even making an effort.
 Assignments, projects, and quizzes will not count for a large percentage of your course grade; exams will dominate your grade.
-However, not doing your assignments will hurt.
-I may alter the values as I play with the grades toward the end of the semester to find values that I feel are fair but expect a 0.1 GPA penalty for every missed assignment and a 0.25 GPA penalty for every missed programming assignment.

 A few factors may override your final grade:

-Cheating:
+- Cheating:

-If you are caught cheating in any way, I will report you to the Office of Student Conduct and await their verdict on your grade.
+- If you are caught cheating in any way, I will report you to the Office of Student Conduct and await their verdict on your grade.
 This may lead to a delay in your grade and failure in the course.
 Your actions will also be reported to the department and to your dean.

-Not doing programming assignments:
+- Not doing programming assignments:

-If you do not turn in any programming assignments or turn in truly pathetic submissions that show little to no effort and do not come close to working in any reasonable way you will not get a grade exceeding a D.
+- If you do not turn in any programming assignments or turn in truly pathetic submissions that show little to no effort and do not come close to working in any reasonable way you will not get a grade exceeding a D.

-Missing assignments:
+- Missing assignments:

-Missing assignments or exceptionally poor performance on assignments will have a negative effect on your grade.
+- Missing assignments or exceptionally poor performance on assignments will have a negative effect on your grade.